DCLMakerSTEAM/PlottingwithPython1/squirrels/README.md

 * Run it
   * python3 `map_1.first4rows.py`

 That worked great and is just what we want to visualize.
-Now let's look at the entire file.
-Since the file could be extremely large we don't want to paste it all into ChatGPT.
-Instead, we want ChatGPT to write us a program that will read directly from the CSV file.
+Now let's visualize the entire file.
+Since the file could be extremely large we want ChatGPT to write us a program that will read directly from the CSV file.
 * [ChatGPT](https://chatgpt.com/): Hello!
 I would like to graph some location data on a map.
 I have a CSV file that I would like to read the data from.
-* Upload the CSV file (a smaller version with only a few lines)
+* Upload the CSV file (or a smaller version with only a few lines)
 * Copy the code into your own `map_2.readfile.py` file
 * Run it!
   * `python3 map_2.readfile.py`